Azure/azure-functions-openai-extension/samples/chat/README.md

       "id": "test123",
       "exists": true,
       "status": "Active",
-      "createdAt": "2023-08-10T07:24:53.201607Z",
+      "createdAt": "2024-01-15T22:33:15.0664078Z",
-      "lastUpdatedAt": "2023-08-10T07:51:11.760825Z",
+      "lastUpdatedAt": "2024-01-15T22:36:32.3760309Z",
+      "totalMessages": 5,
       "recentMessages": [
           {
-          "role": "assistant",
-          "content": "Aye, fair question dost thou pose to me,\nThe minstrels who graced the halftime show at that decree,\n'Twas none other than the illustrious Bruno Mars,\nWhose voice and melodies did reach the stars."
+              "content": "Ah, verily!
+The halftime show at the SuperBowl of 2014 was graced by the presence of the fair enchantress known as Bruno Mars.
+With his dulcet voice and captivating melodies, he entertained the masses gathered with his musical prowess.", "role": "assistant",
+              "toolCallId": null,
+              "functionName": null
           }
       ]
     }
     ```